 Within four business days all fraudulent activity should be removed from your credit report.
 It’s important that you continue to regularly monitor your credit report.
 This is the best way to protect yourself from any harmful effects of identity fraud and theft, both now and in the future.

-If you have been a victim of identity theft or think you’ve been a victim of a data breach, contact an identity thief attorney such as Sevens Legal, APC, for assistance.
-Contact Sevens Legal, APC, today for a free consultation.
+If you have been a victim of identity theft or think you’ve been a victim of a data breach, contact an identity thief attorney such as Sevens Legal Criminal Lawyers, for assistance.
+Contact Sevens Legal Criminal Lawyers, today for a free consultation.